-Structural causal models (SCMs), also known as (non-parametric) structural equation models (SEMs), are widely used for causal modeling purposes.
+Structural causal models (SCMs), also known as (nonparametric) structural equation models (SEMs), are widely used for causal modeling purposes.
 In particular, acyclic SCMs, also known as recursive SEMs, form a wellstudied subclass of SCMs that generalize causal Bayesian networks to allow for latent confounders.
 In this paper, we investigate SCMs in a more general setting, allowing for the presence of both latent confounders and cycles.
 We show that in the presence of cycles, many of the convenient properties of acyclic SCMs do not hold in general: they do not always have a solution; they do not always induce unique observational, interventional and counterfactual distributions; a marginalization does not always exist, and if it exists the marginal model does not always respect the latent projection; they do not always satisfy a Markov property; and their graphs are not always consistent with their causal semantics.
 We prove that for SCMs in general each of these properties does hold under certain solvability conditions.
 Our work generalizes results for SCMs with cycles that were only known for certain special cases so far.
 We introduce the class of simple SCMs that extends the class of acyclic SCMs to the cyclic setting, while preserving many of the convenient properties of acyclic SCMs.
-With this paper we aim to provide the foundations for a general theory of statistical causal modeling with SCMs.
+With this paper, we aim to provide the foundations for a general theory of statistical causal modeling with SCMs.

-1. Introduction Structural causal models (SCMs), also known as (non-parametric) structural equation models (SEMs), are widely used for causal modeling purposes [5, 73, 51, 55].
-They form the basis for many statistical methods that aim at inferring knowledge of the underlying causal structure from data [see e.g., 37, 45, 56, 7, 48].
-In these models, the causal relationships between the variables are expressed in the form of deterministic, functional relationships, and probabilities are introduced through the assumption that certain variables are exogenous latent random variables.
-SCMs arose out of certain causal models that were first introduced in genetics [79], econometrics [25], electrical engineering [39, 40], and the social sciences [23, 12].
+1. Introduction.
+Structural causal models (SCMs), also known as (nonparametric) structural equation models (SEMs), are widely used for causal modeling purposes [4, 48, 51, 68].
+They form the basis for many statistical methods that aim at inferring knowledge of the underlying causal structure from data (see, e.g., [7, 34, 42, 45, 52]).
+In these models, the causal relationships between the variables are expressed in the form of deterministic, functional relationships and probabilities are introduced through the assumption that certain variables are exogenous latent random variables.
+SCMs arose out of certain causal models that were first introduced in genetics [74], econometrics [22], electrical engineering [36, 37] and the social sciences [11, 21].

-Acyclic SCMs, also known as recursive SEMs, form a special well-studied subclass of SCMs that generalize causal Bayesian networks [51].
-They have many convenient properties [see e.g., 50, 35, 78, 34, 60, 15, 16]: (i) they induce a unique distribution over the variables; (ii) they are closed under perfect interventions; (iii) they are closed under marginalizations; (iv) their marginalization respects the latent projection; (v) they obey (various equiva-
+Acyclic SCMs, also known as recursive SEMs, form a special well-studied subclass of SCMs that generalize causal Bayesian networks [48].
+They have many convenient properties (see, e.g., [14, 15, 31, 32, 47, 54, 73]): (i) they induce a unique distribution over the variables; (ii) they are closed under perfect interventions; (iii) they are closed under marginalizations; (iv) their marginalization respects the latent projection; (v) they obey (various equivalent versions of) the Markov property and (vi) their graphs express the causal relationships encoded by the SCM in an intuitive manner.